Second Order Langevin Equation and Definition of Quantum Gravity By Stochastic Quantisation: The stochastic time as the evolution parameter of primordial cosmology

+A striking feature of the stochastic time picture is that it justifies quite logically the exit from inflation as a phase transition, allowing the Lorentz time to emerge at an age of around $10^{-30}s\gg\Del T$ (or perhaps less, provided it is much bigger than $\Del T$), which is about the limit of how far we observe our past.
+In this way, when it can emerge, the Lorentz time is nothing but one of the Wick rotated coordinates $X^\mu$, in complete agreement with the usual wisdom.
+This is quite a clarification compared to \cite{cosmob}.

+Only after this transition, when all correlators can be computed by the conventional $4$d path integral methods, do the standard QFT properties imply analytic behaviours of the correlators, allowing their inverse Wick rotation.
+Non-perturbative gravitational effects can be neglected everywhere.
+At this stage of the Universe, the Lorentz time has basically emerged and can be used to compute the evolution of the physics in the framework of the current phenomenological theories.
+The recently created Lorentz time has then become a convenient parameter to order the relative successions of events, as they can be experimentally observed and precisely measured.

+Therefore, an appealing novelty of the approach is that it doesn't postulates the existence of the Lorentz time.
+Rather, it considers the Lorentz time as a possibly measurable coordinate, which has been analytically continued.
+This can only be done after the exit of the inflation in the context of stochastically quantised Euclidean quantum field theory.
+After that one can show the consistency of using the Lorentz as an evolution parameter both classically and quantumly, because gravity became (semi) classical, and clocks can exist in this phase.

+The existence of the Lorentz time can (and must) be checked of the possibility of building and using clocks, e.g., made from the created particles.
+Let us stress that in our framework, the theory of the inflation becomes then a phenomenological model for the short period during which the existence of the Lorentz time is only ``approximately'' valid, in the sense that shortly after it the stochastic time dependance becomes undetectable by our observations, and one can use the $4$d formalism for all physical fields.

-This phase transition necessarily occurs with probability $1$ at a time scale large enough for allowing huge number of sequences of order $\Del T$.
-Once it has happened, the Minkowski time can be used effectively sufficiently far away from the black holes, even before the inflation period is completely over, resulting in a standard phenomenological scheme with a ``time dependent cosmological constant'' that quickly evolves toward a constant value.
-This is an irreversible process, in the sense of a thermal equilibrium.
-One has then a possible effective field theory for a ``gracious exit'' of inflation using appropriate effective (unphysical) inflaton fields, with an effective dependance in the Minkowski time.
-Here being appropriate means that there is no contradiction with our experimental observations about the CMB.
+After the transition, the Lorentz time can be used effectively sufficiently far away from the created primordial black holes singularities.
+In fact, even before the inflation period is completely over, the inflation phenomenological scheme is defined by a ``time dependent cosmological constant'' that quickly evolves towards a constant value in an irreversible process.
+It provides a local quantum field theory that is phenomenologically admissible for a ``gracious exit'' from inflation using appropriate effective (unphysical) inflaton fields, with an effective dependence on the Lorentz time and no contradiction with the CMB experimental observations.
+In \cite{cosmob} we estimated the frequency of the stochastic oscillations needed to reach a transition from primordial cosmology to our phase in which semi-classical gravity prevails to be of the order of $1/\Del T\sim10^{65}s^{-1}$ or more.
+This transition necessarily occurs with probability $1$ after a large enough enough number of sequences.